-35.3.1 A minimum of 3,500 homes should be provided between 2007/8 and 2016/7 (350 units per year(312).
-This housing target is based on evidence of the housing capacity in the Borough(313), which formed the basis of the London Plan target.
+A minimum of 3,500 homes should be provided between 2007/8 and 2016/7 (350 units per year(316).
+This housing target is based on evidence of the housing capacity in the Borough(317), which formed the basis of the London Plan target.
 The emerging work on the London-wide Strategic Housing Land Availability Assessment (SHLAA) indicates that this could go up significantly, principally because of the large strategic sites that have been identified through the Core Strategy.
-The target is still awaiting confirmation through the revised London Plan.
-However, the Borough will be planning for 600 net additional units per annum, once the revised London Plan is adopted(314).
+These sites have additional potential capacity, and subject to development, will deliver the required number of dwellings in the Royal Borough.
+The target is still awaiting confirmation through the revised London Plan however, the Borough will be planning for 600 net additional units per annum, once the revised London Plan is adopted (318).